jahidul2004/L2-Assignment-1/readme.md

-# Type Inference in TypeScript
+# 1.Type Inference in TypeScript

 Type inference is TypeScript’s ability to automatically determine the type of a variable, parameter, or return value, based on how it’s used.
 Its help to write more cleaner code and help to catch the errors.

 ---

-## Wht type inference helpful?
+## Why type inference helpful?

 - Its help to write more cleaner code.
 - Its helps to determine the type automatically.